NVIDIA/NeMo-Framework-Launcher/README.md

 section, section 6.
 For the CLIP and ViT models, setting `infer.max_batch_size`, will create ONNX and NVIDIA TensorRT models that accept batch_sizes from `1` to `infer.max_batch_size`.
-For the Stable Diffusion, Instruct Pix2Pix, and Dreambooth pipelines, the `infer.num_images_per_prompt` (`edit.num_images_per_prompt` in Instruct Pix2Pix) will act as the `batch_size`, but the NVIDIA TensorRT engines will only work for that size.
+For the Stable Diffusion, Instruct Pix2Pix, and DreamBooth pipelines, the `infer.num_images_per_prompt` (`edit.num_images_per_prompt` in Instruct Pix2Pix) will act as the `batch_size`, but the NVIDIA TensorRT engines will only work for that size.